Border reivers: Overlapping powers: judicial, religious, and secular authority

-The Earls of Northumberland, based in Alnwick, were another major force, holding substantial military and administrative influence over northern England.
+Until 1345, at least on the English side there was one march; until at least 1381 when it became two with the death of the last Umfraville with the creation of the English West and East March, and then a Middle March, carved out of the English East March, first appeared in texts dating to the 1470s.
+For much of the late 16th Century, English Middle and East March operated as one.
+Historical analysis by Anne Cardew highlights that the standard textbook cartography of the Scottish East, Middle, and West Marches lacks definitive fifteenth-century documentation, suggesting that these neat geographic boundaries - presented in the map - may be a later construct from the late sixteenth century or beyond.

 The legal framework of the region was equally fragmented, with March law addressing cross-border disputes and raids, while state law and ecclesiastical law functioned in parallel.
 The Liberties, both religious and secular, were repeatedly accused of being havens for outlaws.
 Disputes often arose between Wardens of the Marches, Keepers of the liberties, and local sheriffs, reflecting the constant struggle to impose order in this turbulent region.

 While both England and Scotland had overlapping jurisdictions, Scottish regalities generally lacked the level of autonomy seen in English liberties.
 This difference arose because England had a more centralised system of governance, whereas Scotland's rule was more fragmented, with local polities retaining greater independence.
 Despite these differences, both nations faced persistent challenges in governing the borderlands, where local power dynamics frequently overruled central authority.

 The medieval Anglo-Scottish Borderlands

 Hen Ogledd

-The pervasive tradition of cattle raiding and endemic violence in the Border region appears to have roots that extend deep into its history, suggesting that such practices have long been an intrinsic part of the area's cultural and social fabric.
+The pervasive tradition of cattle raiding and endemic violence in the Border region appears to have roots that extend deep into its history.
 The earliest references to such behaviour appear in the Old Welsh (Hen Ogledd) poems attributed to bards such as Taliesin, Aneirin, and Llywarch Hen, which describe battles and raids in the early medieval period of what is now the Anglo-Scottish Borders.
 These poetic accounts hint at a long-standing culture of raiding and conflict in the northern British territories.